shariqmus/my-apps-repo/README.md

 - `apps/` - Application manifests organized by environment (dev, uat, prd)
 - `argocd/` - ArgoCD application definitions organized by environment (dev, uat, prd)
+- `releases/` - Auto-populated with release manifests for each new deployment

 ## Environments